JD Motorsports: Ryan Preece (2016)

 On January 25, 2016, JD Motorsports announced that Whelen Modified Tour regular Ryan Preece will pilot the 01 full-time for 2016.
 Preece started the season on a low note, crashing early at Daytona, finishing last.
 Preece would get his first top ten place finish at Darlington, tenth.
 Preece didn't make the Chase and finished 17th in points.
 JD Motorsports announced that Preece would return in 2017, however, Preece left the team to return to Whelen Modified Tour.

 Harrison Rhodes (2017)

 On February 7, 2017, it was announced that Harrison Rhodes would return to the team, to drive the No. 01 car full-time, replacing Preece.
 Although Sheldon Creed drove the No. 01 at Road America and Mid-Ohio, with United Rentals as a sponsor for these races.

 Vinnie Miller (2018)

 On November 28, 2017, it was announced that Vinnie Miller would replace Rhodes in the No. 01 car full-time for the 2018 season.
 Miller left the team for B. J. McLeod Motorsports near the end of the season, with Lawson Aschenbach, Landon Cassill, and B.J.
 McLeod finishing the season.

 Stephen Leicht (2019)

 Stephen Leicht has so far run the full 2019 season in the No. 01 car.

+Car No. 01 results

+Car No. 04 history

+In 2009, the team fielded the No. 04 with Mark Green as the driver at Talladega, but lose an engine.
+Kertus Davis took over the car after leaving Jay Robinson Racing starting with Milwaukee and will drive it for at least 3 races.